In brief

 The contingency clauses of the preliminary agreement also include the precise acquisition amount, broken down between net seller price and fees.

-The breakdown is as follows.
-The net seller price is 710,000 euros, the agency fees (borne by the buyer) amount to 35,000 euros, i.e. approximately 4.9% of the net seller price.
-Notary fees, calculated on 710,000 euros, come to approximately 51,100 euros.
-The total acquisition cost therefore reaches 796,100 euros.
+For an apartment listed at 745,000 euros FAI, the total acquisition cost reaches 796,100 euros.
+Take an apartment of 65 m² in the 11th arrondissement, listed at that price: the net seller price is 710,000 euros, the agency fees (borne by the buyer) amount to 35,000 euros, i.e. approximately 4.9% of the net seller price, and notary fees, calculated on 710,000 euros, come to approximately 51,100 euros.

 If the buyer negotiates the net seller price down to 690,000 euros, a reduction of 2.8%, the saving is not limited to the 20,000 euros of price reduction.
 Notary fees also decrease by approximately 1,400 euros, and the agency commission recalculated as a percentage drops proportionally.
 The real saving is approximately 23,000 euros.